Menahi

-Menahi (Arabic: مناحي) is a Saudi comedy film that was released in 2009.
-Fayez al-Malki is the lead actor.
-Renown Syrian actress Muna Wassef was also amongst the cast.
+Menahi (Arabic: مناحي) is a Saudi Arabian comedy film released in 2008, directed by Ayman Makram and written by Mazin Taha.
+The film features Syrian actress Mouna Wasef, Fayez al-Malki in the lead role, and Dana Faraj Al-Ish as the co-star.
+The music for the film was composed by Saudi composer Nasser Al-Saleh.

 Plot

 The film is about a Bedouin villager named "Menahi" who gets rich and decides to move to a big city.

 Further details

-It opened in Riyadh in 2009; the opening of Menahi was the first time films were screened in Riyadh for several decades.
+The 2009 opening of Menahi was the first time films were screened in Riyadh for several decades.
 Men and girls under 12 were permitted to go to the screening.